 Placing a Job Order in Connection to a Future H-2B

-Complete the H-2B Job Order Request Form (in Microsoft Word format) no more than 90 days and no fewer than 75 days prior to the start date of need.
+Complete the H-2B Job Order Request Form (available below in both Adobe PDF and Microsoft Word formats) no more than 90 days and no fewer than 75 days prior to the start date of need.

 Staff will review the order for compliance with §655.18 and notify the Certifying Officer of any deficiencies within six business days of receipt of the job order.
 Once an order has been approved and opened for intrastate clearance an acceptance letter will be emailed to the employer.

 Helpful Resources from the U.S. Department of Labor

 (in Adobe PDF format)

 The new H-2B regulations contain a very explicit prohibition on amendments to certified H-2B applications, unlike our historical practice in the H-2B program where some minor amendments were permitted.

 The Emergency Guidance (updated January 5) reflects the changes mentioned above.

 For additional information please see the U.S. Department of Labor's (DOL) Office of Foreign Labor Certification website, which includes their contact information.